Fairmount Arts Crawl

 The Arts Crawl is a day of artistic window shopping — your chance to hear quality local music, to see local poets reading their work, and to appreciate the art that is being made in Philadelphia neighborhoods every day — all the while getting to know the businesses that encourage the arts in one of Philadelphia’s most picturesque neighborhoods.

 There is no entrance fee for the Arts Crawl and there’s plenty of parking in the neighborhood.
-You can check out the schedule of performances and activities here.

 In the neighborhood

 Waterworks Drive, near the northwest terrace of Philadelphia Museum of Art Philadelphia, PA 19130

 - The Rocky Statue and the Rocky Steps

 - North Star Bar & Grille

 - Eastern State Penitentiary

 - Stephen Girard Collection